activeadmin/activeadmin/README.md

 You can also support us with a weekly tip via [Liberapay].

-Finally, we have an [opencollective page] where you can become a backer or sponsor for the project, and also submit expenses to it.
+Finally, we have an [Open Collective][opencollective page] where you can become a backer or sponsor for the project, and also submit expenses to it.

 ## Dependencies